hiro-iseri/fmpict/doc/user_guide.md

 `fmpict [filepath of FreeMind file]`

-When the following command is executed, fmpict generates test condition file.
+When the following command is executed, fmpict generates test condition and saves as "testcondition.txt".

 `fmpict [filepath of FreeMind file] -s -g -p testcondition.txt`